alandekok/jlibtool/README.md

 ## Build

 There is no `configure` script, as none is needed.
-There is no "Makefile", as none is needed.
-It is written using Posix / C functions that are available on all modern operating systems.
+There is no `Makefile`, as none is needed.
+Jlibtool is written using Posix / C functions that are available on all modern operating systems.

-Instead, just use `make`, which is smart enough to figure it out:
+Instead, just use `make`, which is smart enough to figure out how to build it:

     $ make